kasparas-ban/notifee-test/README.md

 - Run `apktool d build-[some number].apk` to decompile the .apk file.
 - Find the AndroidManifest.xml file inside the newly created folder.
 - Search for `shortService` inside it.
 You'll see that the Notifee service is declared with `android:foregroundServiceType="shortService"` instead of `specialUse`.

+## Resolution

+1. Undo all the changes and start from the clean initial state

+2. Delete the word `android` in the `.gitignore` file.

+3. Repeat all the steps above to reproduce the bug.
+You'll find that everything works fine and the `specialUse` does in fact appear in the final APK file.